psychemedia/winter-tales/src/twelve_months.md

 So the stepmother put her fur cloak about her shoulders, threw a shawl over her head, and started out.

-She called: "Helena!
+She called: "Holena!
 Holena! " but no one answered.

 She struggled on and on up the mountain side.
 All around the snow lay deep with no track of man or beast in any direction.